Item Search

 Features include additional detail on each item returned in the search results.

-• assets: references a set of asset activation links for each published asset of the item
+_links:_self: is an endpoint for this specific item resultassets: references a set of asset activation links for each published asset of the itemthumbnail: is a Tile Service API endpoint, which hosts a thumbnail of the item

 Saved Search is a helpful option for managing searches that you use frequently.
 Saved Searches can be easily retrieved and executed for repeated use and optionally support daily email notifications for newly published imagery which meets your search criteria.